Updated March 18, 2021

-Good news book worms, libraries are now open.
+Good news book worms, libraries are open, holiday closures notwithstanding.
 Limitations on visitor numbers will be in place, and many are still operating only as 'click and collect' facilities.
 You should check in with your local library branch to see how they’re handling this.
 In the meantime, there are thousands of e-books available to download from City of Sydney libraries.

 Can I hang out in a park?

-You sure can.
-You can currently leave your house for non-essential reasons, such as hanging out at the park, either by yourself or with up to 19 other people.
-You will, however, need to strictly adhere to physical distancing rules while you're there, and enhanced hand hygiene is advised, so don't forget to take some hand san with you.
+You sure can, either by yourself or with up to 49 other people.
+Enhanced hand hygiene is advised, so don't forget to take some hand san with you.

 Can I travel overseas?

-All international travel, with very few exceptions, has been banned and is not likely to resume until next year, and is not likely to return to normal until 2023.
+All international travel, with very few exceptions, has been banned and is not likely to resume until late this year.
+If you are returning from overseas, you will be required to quarantine for 14-days in a hotel before rejoining Australian society.
 Fines and legal proceedings for those found breaking travel restrictions remain in effect.